DEMON1A/github-subdomains/README.md

     	if the options is not provided, the environment variable GITHUB_TOKEN is readed, it can be:
     	  • a single token
     	  • a list of tokens separated by comma
+  -w int
+        time to wait for github api to respond ~ in seconds ~ (default 10)
 ```

 If you want to use multiple tokens, you better create a `.tokens` file in the executable directory with 1 token per line